 We'd also point out that Victory Securities (Holdings) issued a meaningful number of new shares in the past year.
-Regularly issuing new shares can be detrimental - it's hard to grow dividends per share when new shares are regularly being created.
+Trying to grow the dividend while issuing large amounts of new shares reminds us of the ancient Greek tale of Sisyphus - perpetually pushing a boulder uphill.

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
 Victory Securities (Holdings) has delivered an average of 18% per year annual increase in its dividend, based on the past two years of dividend payments.
 It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.

 Is Victory Securities (Holdings) worth buying for its dividend?
 Earnings per share are growing at an attractive rate, and Victory Securities (Holdings) is paying out a bit over half its profits.
 Victory Securities (Holdings) ticks a lot of boxes for us from a dividend perspective, and we think these characteristics should mark the company as deserving of further attention.

 In light of that, while Victory Securities (Holdings) has an appealing dividend, it's worth knowing the risks involved with this stock.
 Our analysis shows 2 warning signs for Victory Securities (Holdings) that we strongly recommend you have a look at before investing in the company.

 A common investment mistake is buying the first interesting stock you see.
 Here you can find a list of promising dividend stocks with a greater than 2% yield and an upcoming dividend.

 Love or hate this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email firstname.lastname@example.org.